 Mixing several online courses with books, trying out one opening after another, and not having a clear time plan for training are some of the worst mistakes I see.

-I used to prepare my training week on Fridays (Saturday+Sunday were off for me).
 Start with an amount that you will be surely able to do.
 Consistency is key.
 If you want a more detailed guide, then read how to set up your training plan.

-Also include a slot for weekly reviews & setting up the next plan.
+Make sure to also include a slot for weekly reviews & setting up the next plan.

-The most important thing: get the Quality of your training right. - Set up a space designed for working on your Chess.
+The most important thing: get the Quality of your training right.

 The more different sources and opinions, the more difficult it gets to have a simple plan.
 There are many ways to improve your Chess.
 But you should not always change your way because somebody does something different.